Q4 2023 Lincoln Private Market Index

 Source of Data and Sample Size

-On a quarterly basis, Lincoln determines the enterprise fair value of over 4,000 portfolio companies for over 125 sponsors (i.e., PE groups and lenders to PE groups).
+On a quarterly basis, Lincoln determines the enterprise fair value of more than 5,000 portfolio companies for over 150 sponsors (i.e., private equity groups and lenders to private equity groups).
 These portfolio companies report quarterly financial results to the sponsor or lender.
 Lincoln obtains this information and determines the appropriate EV multiple so as to compute the EV in accordance with the fair value measurement principles of generally accepted accounting principles.
-In assessing EV, Lincoln relies on well accepted valuation methodologies such as the market approach and income approach considering each company’s historical and projected performance and other qualitative and quantitative factors.
+In assessing enterprise value, Lincoln relies on well accepted valuation methodologies such as the market approach and income approach considering each company’s historical and projected performance and other qualitative and quantitative factors.
 Finally, each valuation is then vetted by auditors, company management, boards of directors and regulators.
 Upon concluding each quarterly valuation cycle, Lincoln aggregates the underlying financial performance and EV data for analysis.

 For more information, visit www.lincolninternational.com/services/valuations-and-opinions/lincolnpmi